-The Performance Management system has identified six desired outcomes for human services programs, and currently has ten measures for reporting county performance in reaching those outcomes.
-Each measure has a minimum performance threshold, i.e., a numeric level against which each county's performance is reported.
-Counties that fall below the threshold are required to develop a Performance

-Improvement Plan (PIP) that will help them reach or exceed the threshold.
-Below is a list of outcomes and the measures discussed in this report.
+The Performance Management system identifies six desired outcomes for human services programs, and there are currently ten measures used to report county performance in reaching those outcomes.
+Each measure has a minimum performance threshold - a numeric level against which each county's performance is reported.
+Counties falling below a threshold are required to develop a Performance Improvement Plan (PIP) that will help them reach or exceed the threshold.
+The outcomes and measures discussed in this report are: